 As a result of his dismissal, Dr Kapur and his family have suffered major distress and hardship.
-As well as losing out on over two years’ salary, he incurred around £250,000 in legal and related expenses, with an overall schedule of loss amounting to over £1million, and he had to sell his home in Southampton, ‘downsize’ and move to London.
+As well as losing out on over three years’ salary, he incurred around £250,000 in legal and related expenses, with an overall schedule of loss amounting to over £1million, and he had to sell his home in Southampton, ‘downsize’ and move to London.
 The Trust itself has spent around £300,000 of public funds and taxpayers’ money in fighting this case.
 All of this expenditure could have been avoided if professional guidelines and expert advice had been followed by those in management.
 ‘I drew inspiration from Gandhian principles and from others who had suffered hardship and been through terrible ordeals, and one of those was Dr Karen Woo, a UCL-trained doctor who was killed by terrorists in Afghanistan in 2010 while providing medical care to the poor and needy.
 As a thanks for the inspiration I gained from her example, in May 2013 I made a £3000 donation to the Foundation set up by her mother, Lynn Woo‘ (Karen Woo Donation).
 I also drew inspiration from three others who sacrificed their lives as part of their journey to make the world a better place, Shabaz Bhatti, Ursula Schmitz and Maria Gorrostieta (Shabaz Bhatti, Ursula Schmitz, Maria Gorrostieta).